Spectral chaos bounds from scaling theory of maximally efficient quantum-dynamical scrambling: Applications

-Figure~\ref{fig:Stroboscopic}(a) contrasts this behavior with the scenarios for finite values of $a$.
-Tuning the scaling parameter $a$ away from 0---stopping the dynamics at time $T$ short of maximally ergodic behavior---results in curves that initially continue to dip, and then take a longer time to recover the plateau.
+First, we describe how the effects of incomplete scrambling up to a given time $T$ are captured within the scaling approach.
+As mentioned above, the scaling forms \eqref{eq:StroboscopicFFResult} of the instantaneous SFF reduce to the CUE result \eqref{eq:sffcue} for $a=0$, which defines the endpoint of the scrambling flow.
+The SFF then falls from $K_0=N^2$ to $K_1=1$ before ramping up linearly to $K_N=N$ at the stroboscopic Heisenberg time $N$, after which it plateaus.
+Figure~\ref{fig:Stroboscopic}(a) contrasts this behavior of the instantaneous SFF \eqref{eq:StroboscopicFFResult} with the scenarios for finite values of $a$.
+Tuning the scaling parameter $a$ away from 0---stopping the dynamics at time $T$ short of maximally ergodic behavior---results in curves that initially continue to dip, which then take a longer time to recover the plateau.
 Therefore, incomplete scrambling dynamics at short times are translated into a long-time signal in the form of a modified ramp, demonstrating the consequences of not having established fully ergodic dynamics for the remainder of the time evolution.
-The time over which the curves continue to dip defines an effective ergodic time, while the time it takes to ramp up to the plateau defines an effective Heisenberg time.
-Crucially, within the scaling theory, these two timescales are directly linked via the scaling parameter $a$.
+The time over which the curves continue to dip defines an effective ergodic time, while the time it takes them to ramp up to the plateau defines an effective Heisenberg time.
+Crucially, within the scaling theory, these two time scales are directly linked via the scaling parameter $a$.

 This link is emphasized by the scaling relation between these results.
-The transformation \eqref{eq:mobius} directly transfers into self-similar correlations of the eigenvalues $\lambda_m$ along the flow.
-Unfolding the spectrum to a uniform density with Heisenberg time $N$ collapses the SFF identically onto the RMT result, as illustrated in Fig.~\ref{fig:Stroboscopic}(b).
+The transformation \eqref{eq:mobius} directly transfers into self-similar correlations of the eigenvalues $\lambda_l$ along the flow.
+Unfolding the spectrum to a uniform density with Heisenberg time $N$ according to \eqref{eq:mumap} collapses the SFF identically onto the RMT result, as illustrated in Fig.~\ref{fig:Stroboscopic}(b).
 Within the scaling ensemble, this collapse is exact, underlining both its scale invariance and single-parameter nature.